Bangladesh Planning Commission: National Economic Council (NEC)

 The National Economic Council is the highest political authority for the consideration of economic policies and development activities reflective of long-term national policy objectives of the government of Bangladesh.
-It serves as the economic "mini-cabinet", consisting of the main economic ministers and their officials, and is chaired by the Prime Minister.
+It serves as the economic "mini-cabinet", consisting of the main economic ministers and their officials, and is chaired by the chief adviser.

-Generally, the ministries formulate their respective plans and programmes or projects, as per objectives formulated by the NEC.
-The NEC meets when called by the prime minister, and meetings can include external invitees dependent on the subject under consideration.
+Generally, the ministries formulate their respective plans, programmes or projects, as per the objectives formulated by the NEC.
+The NEC meets when called by the chief adviser, and meetings can include external invitees dependent on the subject under consideration.
 All NEC proposals are later provided to ECNEC to be approved.